ta3ag/lbd/docs/BackendTutorial/source/otherinst.rst

 Adding arithmetic and local pointer support
 ===========================================

-This chapter add more cpu0 arithmetic instructions support first.
+This chapter adds more cpu0 arithmetic instructions support first.
 The logic operation **“not”** support and translation in `section Operator “not” !`_.
 The `section Display llvm IR nodes with Graphviz`_ will show you the DAG optimization steps and their corresponding ``llc``